This article may contain compensated links. Please read disclaimer for more info.

 Eggs, oil, salt, and the right ‘tour de main’ are the only ingredients to prepare a fantastic French omelet.
 Omelets can be folded around a filling such as cheese (very popular), spinach, or mushrooms.
 You can order a French omelet in brasseries and Parisian bistros.

 A croque-monsieur is a grilled ham and cheese sandwich, usually with a top of béchamel sauce.
-You can find croque-monsieurs in most brasseries and some Parisian cafés and it is a cheap and popular food in Paris.
+You can find croque-monsieurs in most brasseries and some Parisian cafés and it is one of the most popular cheap meals in Paris.
+Some places serve the croque-monsieur with a small salad.

 If you think a croque-monsieur won’t be enough for your busy sightseeing day, you can order a hearty croque-madame, which adds a fried egg on the top.

 In Paris, there are burgers and BURGERS!
-This article talks about delicious burgers far from the fast-food chains, made with local, fresh produce and so loved by Parisians.
+This article talks about delicious burgers, far from the fast-food chains, made with local, fresh produce and so loved by locals.

-Hipsters’ list of favorite names proposing incredible burgers includes Le Camion Qui Fume (66 Rue Oberkampf in Paris 11), Le Ruisseau (65 rue du Ruisseau in Paris 18), or Blend (18 rue Duphot in Paris 1).
+Hipsters’ list of favorite names proposing incredible burgers includes Le Camion Qui Fume (66 Rue Oberkampf, Paris 11), Le Ruisseau (65 Rue du Ruisseau, Paris 18), or Blend (18 Rue Duphot, Paris 1).
 Still, you can find good and cheaper classic burgers on the menus of any Parisian bistro or in food markets like Le Marché des Enfants Rouges in Le Marais.

-You can find a good falafel everywhere in Paris, but many Parisians will agree that rue des Rosiers in Le Marais is the place to go for the best falafels.
+You can find a good fallafel everywhere in Paris, but many Parisians will agree that rue des Rosiers in Le Marais is the place to go for the best falafels.

-Apart from the world-known L’As du Falafel (closed on Saturday), King Falafel, Chez Hanna, and MA-VA-ME are also great (and cheaper) options located within meters of each other.
+Apart from the world-known L’As du Fallafel (34 Rue des Rosiers Paris 4, closed on Saturday), King Fallafel (26 Rue des Rosiers, Paris 4), Chez Hanna, (54 Rue des Rosiers, Paris 4), and MA-VA-MI (23 Rue des Rosiers, Paris 4) are also great (and cheaper) options located within meters of each other.

 On warm and sunny days, we like to buy falafels and eat them at Jardin des Rosiers, a beautiful secluded garden accessible through a hidden passage on the same street.